 \subsection{Compare with models of related tasks}

 We evaluate the relevant models that may be applied to the SVTAS task on GTEA dataset.
 The results are shown in Table \ref{tab1}.

-The experimental results show that our model is close to the full video TAS model in terms of Acc and AUC.
-And our model can perform real-time TAS and can be trained more effectively.
+The experimental results show that our model is close to the full video TAS model in terms of Acc and AUC (Task AR+TAS vs. Task SVTAS), while other models for SVTAS task perform badly (Train Method of single stage).
+Our model has a large gap with the non-real-time TAS model in the measure of action completeness (F1@0.1) because model can only get information at the current moment.
+But in exchange, the model can perform real-time TAS and can be trained more effectively, which we consider acceptable.
+Moreover, by comparing the image classification model and the action recognition model, we can find that the image classification model slightly outperforms the action recognition model on the SVTAS task.
+It is because the image classification model is more suitable for the one-to-one paradigm.

 Training the TAS model directly with streaming features also could get an acceptable result.
-It is because video feature is an effective abstract representation of video.
+We think it is because video feature is an effective abstract representation of video.
 But they are based on RGB modalities and optical flow modalities.
 Both need additional work for training.
 Our model gives better results using only RGB modalities and is end-to-end trained.
-Among our models, TSM+memory tcn+SETE performs best on Acc metrics; and the multi-modality model Transeger is optimal in the metrics of mAP@0.5 and F1@0.1.
+Among our models, TSM+memory tcn+SETE performs best on Acc metrics; and the multi-modality model Transeger is optimal in the metrics of detecting action (mAP@0.5) and the metrics of measuring action completeness (F1@0.1).
 It is because Transeger model could get the information from the previous segment in streaming video.
 And this information could significantly reduce the false positive results of the model.

 Although the full-video model with two-stage training is currently high in all metrics, we point out the possibility of end-to-end training models and real-time TAS models in this paper.